Baqashot: Current practices

 The tradition of waking up before dawn and singing the baqashot still survives today in Jerusalem, in the Ades Synagogue in Nachlaot and the Moussaiof synagogue in the Bukharan quarter.
-The service is held only in the winter months, starting with the night of Shabbat Noaḥ (the second Sabbath after Simchat Torah).
-The Edmond J. Safra Synagogue of Brooklyn, New York also practices baqashot every Shabbat under the leadership of Rabbi Mansour and several Hazzanim.
+The service is held only in the winter months, starting with the night of Shabbat Noach (the second Sabbath after Simchat Torah).
+The Edmond J. Safra Synagogue of Brooklyn, New York, also practices baqashot every Shabbat under the leadership of Rabbi Mansour and several Hazzanim.

 In communities throughout the world not so committed to the idea of waking up before dawn, the baqashot melodies, or sometimes the actual songs, are still sung either in the course of the prayers or casually on certain occasions.
-But there are places there still practicing this tradition like Shaare Sion synagogue in Argentina.
+But there are places that are still practicing this tradition like Shaare Sion synagogue in Argentina.

 In some settings, the honor of singing the Kaddish goes to the highest bidder.

 Refreshments, such as tea or arrak, are often served during the services.

 The Turkish maftirim tradition persists and is practised to this day in Istanbul.

 The Moroccan baqashot in Israel are sung regularly in cities such as Ashdod and Ashkelon with large populations of Moroccan Jews.
-They are also sung occasionally in Moroccan diasporic centers such as Montreal, Canada and Paris, France.
+They are also sung occasionally in Moroccan diasporic centers such as Montreal, Canada, and Paris, France.